Tour of the Laura Secord Homestead in Queenston near Niagara Falls, Canada.

-On a recent day trip to the Niagara Falls area, my husband, our 8 year old daughter and I visited The Laura Secord Homestead which is one of several heritage sites operated by the Niagara Parks Commission.
+My husband, our 8 year old daughter and I recently visited The Laura Secord Homestead, one of several heritage sites operated by the Niagara Parks Commission.
 The homestead is located in the village of Queenston just off the Niagara Parkway and only a few minutes drive from Niagara Falls.
 The restored homestead was the residence of Canadian heroine Laura Secord from 1803-1835.

 Upon arriving at the homestead we learned that it can only be viewed by guided tour.
 Emma wasn’t keen on taking a tour as she wanted to explore on her own, however, we were able to convince her that we had no choice in the matter and purchased our tickets.
 There is a building housing an exhibit of period objects and information about Laura Secord which can be browsed while waiting for the tour to start.
 The tours, which are led by costumed interpreters, take approximately 30 minutes.
 Our tour group consisted only of our family and one other with a young girl only slightly older than Emma so our guide was able to adapt his presentation to make it more child-friendly and willingly answered any questions they had.

 Our guide led us through the homestead relaying information about Laura Secord’s heroic actions during the War of 1812, general information about what living conditions were like in the area at that time, and interesting tidbits about the furnishings and other items in the home.
 Despite her initial reluctance, Emma thoroughly enjoyed the tour and was fascinated by some of the things she learned – particularly that a family with 7 kids lived in such a tiny 2 bedroom house, that they had to warm their beds in the winter by placing hot rocks from the fireplace into the beds and that women had to be careful when they were cooking over the fireplace not to let their skirts catch on fire.